Getting a flu shot is your best protection against the flu. Let's clear up some common misunderstandings.

 Flu viruses are constantly changing, so some years the flu vaccine is a better match than others.

-But the flu shot is proven to cut the chance of getting the flu, and if you do get sick, the illness will be much milder.
-That’s good news when you think about the fact that the flu lasts an average of 15 days!
+But the flu shot is proven to reduce your likelihood of getting the flu, and if you do get sick, the illness will be much milder.
+That’s good news when you think about the fact that the flu lasts an average of 5-7 days plus residual fatigue!
+It also reduces the chance that you will have heart-related or other complications or end up in the hospital.

 And experts say some protection is better than none.

-Bottom line: Getting vaccinated is still the best way to protect yourself from the flu.
+Bottom line: Getting vaccinated is still the best way to protect yourself – and your heart – from the flu.
 Avoiding people with diagnosed flu and washing your hands frequently can also help you avoid getting sick this flu season.